The Doe Boy

-The Doe Boy is a 2001 independent drama film written and directed by Randy Redroad.
-It was selected as the United States winner of the Sundance Film Festival/NHK International Filmmakers Award in 2000.
-The Doe Boy was produced by filmmaker, Chris Eyre.
+The Doe Boy is a 2001 independent drama film written and directed by Randy Redroad and produced by filmmaker, Chris Eyre.

+It was selected as part of the 2000 Sundance Institute/NHK International Filmmakers Award to Redroad.
+Its lead cast was assembled by casting director, Rene Haynes.

 Plot

 Set in 1984 in the heart of the Cherokee Nation of Oklahoma, The Doe Boy tells the coming of age story of Hunter (James Duval), a young man of mixed heritage who is also a haemophiliac.